PeterHuberSg/WpfWindowsLib/README.md

-# Base WPF Window functionality for data entry
+# Base WPF Window functionality for data entry and writing custom controls

 ## About

-When the user can enter some data on a Window, quite a bit of code is needed to decide if any data has been changed, i.e. the save button should be enabled and to check if all required data is entered.
-The controls in `pfWindowsLib` detect themselves if there was a change and inform the window automatically.
+To support data entry on a Window, quite a bit of code is needed to decide if any data has been changed, i.e. the save button should be enabled and to check if all required data is entered.
+The controls in `WpfWindowsLib` detect themselves if there was a change and inform the window automatically.

-A few other methods are in this library, which are helpful when writing WPF applications, like `GlyphDrawer` which allows to measure text length and writing text directly to a DrawingContext or `CustomControlBase` which provides functionality like drawing to the screen or Padding support to your custom control.
+A few other methods are in this library, which are helpful when writing WPF applications, like `GlyphDrawer` which allows to measure text length and writing text directly to a DrawingContext or `CustomControlBase` which provides functionality like drawing to the screen or `Border` and `Padding` support to your custom control.

 ## Samples Application